 Hammer curl variations and alternatives

-There are a variety of different hammer curl exercises that you can do to build muscle.
+There are a variety of different hammer curl exercises that you can do to build muscle during your gym session or at home bicep workout.
 So no matter what equipment you have available, you'll definitely be able to find a variation that you can perform in order to reach your arm development goals.

 - Rope curls